dart-lang/site-www/src/tools/pub/dependencies.md

 See the [version constraints](#version-constraints) section of this page for syntax details.

-If you want to specify a custom package repository, write:
+If you want to specify a custom package repository, use the following syntax:

 {% prettify yaml tag=pre+code %}
 dependencies: